Aphantasia Test: How To Know If You Have Aphantasia

 1. Think about a specific event or place you’ve been to recently.

-2. Try to recreate the scene in your mind, paying attention to the details.
+2. Try to recreate the scene in your mind, paying attention to the specific details.

 1. Envision a relaxing beach scene with waves and palm trees.

-2. If you struggle to visualize or the mental imagery is minimal, it could indicate Aphantasia.
+2. If you struggle with imagining the scene or the mental imagery is minimal, it could indicate Aphantasia.

 • Close your eyes and picture the color red.